 The purpose of testing is to answer a set of questions about a student's functioning.
 During the intake session, testing questions are discussed and clarified.
 This may include such questions as: Why does my child do so poorly on tests?
 Does my child qualify for classroom accommodations?
 Why has my child’s grades suddenly dropped for no apparent reason?
-Why is it that my child only seems interested in playing video games?
-My child seems more withdrawn than usual, is that something I should be worried about?
+Why is my child so good at video games and so poor at schoolwork?
+My child seems more withdrawn than usual—should I be worried?
 Why does homework take so much longer than expected?
 What can we do to help our child be more successful?

 How Much Does it Cost?